 Storyline – 7/10

 By far, the best thing I can attribute to this game is its story.
 It follows a parapsychology researcher and former soldier named John Vattic, who is on an expedition to recover his memory and discover the reasons and machinations behind his newly found range of psychic abilities.
 There are quite a few twists and turns throughout to keep things interesting, and whilst the voice acting may be a little bit off at times (as was somewhat of a stable thing back then), the dialogue is pretty well written, and the story has a lot of suspense attached to it.

-The most unique things about this game are its added variety in gameplay compared with most other games in the genre, and of course, it’s pretty well conceived plot.
-But where it loses marks in is through its bland conceptual design, which hampers the game quite a bit.
-At times, it reminded me very much of Hitman: Contracts, which is one of my least favourite video games of all time.
+The most unique things about this game are its added variety in gameplay compared with most other games in the genre, and of course, it’s a pretty well-conceived plot.
+But where it loses marks is through its bland conceptual design, which hampers the game quite a bit.
+At times, it reminded me very much of Hitman: Contracts, which is one of my least favorite video games of all time.
 I can appreciate that there were signs of the developers wanting to deliver something very unique for the time, and it worked well for quite a lot of people; but not for me.